Post Joint Replacement Care at Home in SW Fort Worth/Burleson TX

 How BrightStar Care of Burleson Is Different

 Our care is led by a Registered Nurse Director of Nursing who oversees all care plans.
 Every caregiver assigned to a post-surgical case is trained in safe patient handling, fall prevention, and post-operative monitoring.
 We do not dispatch caregivers without clinical supervision.
 We do not use a one-size-fits-all care plan.
-Every plan is developed individually, based on your surgeon's discharge instructions, your home environment, your functional status, and your caregiver goals.
+Every plan is developed individually, based on your surgeon's discharge instructions, your home environment, your functional status, and your caregiving goals.

 Frequently Asked Questions